 What Does Post-Fire Air Testing Involve?

 A post-fire IAQ assessment measures the contaminants that matter after a fire.
-This includes real-time on-site monitoring for particulate matter, carbon monoxide, VOCs, and formaldehyde, as well as visual inspection of soot deposition throughout the unit.
-When the situation calls for it — especially for insurance claims, legal disputes, or documentation of specific chemical exposure — laboratory air samples can be collected to identify individual compounds at precise concentrations.
+That includes real-time on-site monitoring for particulate matter, carbon monoxide, VOCs, and formaldehyde, along with visual inspection of soot deposition throughout the unit.
+When the situation calls for it (especially for insurance claims, legal disputes, or documentation of specific chemical exposure) laboratory air samples can be collected to identify individual compounds at precise concentrations.

-The assessment covers every room in the apartment, with particular attention to areas where smoke likely infiltrated — bathrooms (through exhaust vents), bedrooms (through shared wall cavities), and any room connected to the building's HVAC system.
-Results are compared against established health guidelines from OSHA, EPA, and WHO to determine whether conditions are safe for occupancy.
+The assessment covers every room in the apartment, with particular attention to areas where smoke likely got in: bathrooms (through exhaust vents), bedrooms (through shared wall cavities), and any room connected to the building's HVAC system.
+Results are compared against established health guidelines from OSHA, EPA, and WHO to help evaluate indoor air conditions and inform next steps.

 You get a written report with all findings, readings by location, and clear recommendations.
-If the air is not safe, the report specifies what needs to be done — professional cleaning, HVAC duct cleaning, removal of contaminated materials, or a combination.
+If the air is not safe, the report spells out what needs to happen: professional cleaning, HVAC duct cleaning, removal of contaminated materials, or some combination.
 If you need the report for your landlord, insurance company, or attorney, it's formatted to hold up in those contexts.

 What About Mold After Fire Suppression?

 This one catches people off guard.
-After a fire, the water used to extinguish it soaks into floors, walls, and ceilings — both in the fire unit and in units below.
+After a fire, the water used to put it out soaks into floors, walls, and ceilings, both in the fire unit and in units below.
 Fire suppression water sits in wall cavities and under flooring, creating perfect conditions for mold growth within 24 to 48 hours.

-If your apartment sustained water damage from fire suppression in an adjacent or upstairs unit, you may be dealing with both smoke contamination and mold.
-These are two separate problems that require two separate assessments, but they can be addressed in a single visit.
+If your apartment took water damage from fire suppression in an adjacent or upstairs unit, you may be dealing with both smoke contamination and mold.
+These are two separate problems that require two separate assessments, but they can be handled in a single visit.

 What to Do Right Now

-If you're being told to return to your apartment after a building fire, here's what to consider:
+If you're being told to return to your apartment after a building fire, here's what to think about:

 When you first walk in, pay attention to what you smell and how you feel.
 Smoke odor, eye irritation, throat irritation, and headaches are signs that contaminants are present.
-Take photos of any visible soot on surfaces, around vents, on window sills, and on light-colored surfaces where it's most visible.
+Take photos of any visible soot on surfaces, around vents, on window sills, and on light-colored surfaces where it shows up most.

 Don't assume you're safe just because the fire wasn't in your unit.
-Don't let anyone pressure you into returning before you're comfortable.
-And if you choose to get the air tested, do it before any cleaning or restoration work begins — the original contamination levels are what matter for your health and for any legal or insurance documentation.
+Don't let anyone rush you into returning before you're comfortable.
+And if you decide to get the air tested, do it before any cleaning or restoration work begins.
+The original contamination levels are what matter for your health and for any legal or insurance documentation.

-If you have children, elderly family members, or anyone with asthma or respiratory conditions in the household, err on the side of caution.
+If you have children, elderly family members, or anyone with asthma or respiratory conditions in the household, be cautious.
 Their sensitivity to post-fire contaminants is significantly higher than a healthy adult's.

 Had a Fire in Your Building?